NeurodataWithoutBorders/nwbinspector/docs/best_practices/time_series.rst

 Use chunking to optimize reading of large data for your use case.

-By default, when using the HDF5 backend, TimeSeries data are stored on disk in column-based ordering.
+By default, when using the HDF5 backend, :nwb-schema:ref:`sec-TimeSeries` ``data`` are stored on disk using column-based ordering.

-This means that if the `data` of a TimeSeries has multiple dimensions, then all data from a single timestamp are stored contiguously on disk, followed by the next timestamp, and so on.
+This means that if the ``data`` of a :nwb-schema:ref:`sec-TimeSeries` has multiple dimensions, then all data from a single timestamp are stored contiguously on disk, followed by the next timestamp, and so on.

-This storage scheme may be optimal for certain uses, such as slicing TimeSeries by time; however, it may be sub-optimal for other uses, such as reading data from all timestamps for a particular value in the second or third dimension.
+This storage scheme may be optimal for certain uses, such as slicing :nwb-schema:ref:`sec-TimeSeries` by time; however, it may be sub-optimal for other uses, such as reading data from all timestamps for a particular value in the second or third dimension.

 This is especially important when writing NWBFiles that are intended to be uploaded to the :dandi-archive:`DANDI Archive <>` for storage, sharing, and publication.